Integrating by parts at finite density: Integration-by-parts relations

-Spatial IBP identities such as \eqref{eq:ibp:1l:spatial} generate integrals of type \ref{typeA}, which are well-known from vacuum computations~\cite{Chetyrkin:1981qh,Bender:1976pw}.
-There they typically reduce numerator and denominator powers in type \ref{typeA} integrals and introduce rational functions of the dimension $d$.
-At the same time, the novel type-\ref{typeB} terms play the role of inhomogeneous terms closing IBP identities between type \ref{typeA} integrals, thus facilitating the generalization of IBP techniques to nonzero chemical potentials.
-This can be seen already in the one-loop relation~\eqref{eq:ibp:1l:d+1}, where the presence of the last term allows writing $\mathcal{I}_\alpha^{ } (\mu,T)$ in terms of an integral of reduced dimensionality in the zero-temperature limit, thus constituting a new representation for this integral; see sec.~\ref{sec:1-loopformulae} for further details.
-The evaluation of these inhomogeneous terms in the zero-temperature limit via eq.~\eqref{nFprimeT0} will be one of the main topics of the next two sections of our paper.
+In the relations \eqref{eq:ibp:1l:spatial}--\eqref{eq:ibp:1l:d+1}, each term notably involves either one differentiated or one non-differentiated distribution function.
+Proceeding to higher loop orders, the classification of integrals appearing in our generalized IBP identities will naturally become slightly more complicated, but all integrals nevertheless still fall into one of the following three disjoint classes: \begin{enumerate}[\bf type~A:] \item integrals with no differentiated distribution functions, \item integrals with only differentiated distribution functions, and \item integrals with at least one differentiated and one non-differentiated distribution function. \end{enumerate} Conventional spatial IBP identities such as \eqref{eq:ibp:1l:spatial} only involve integrals of type \ref{typeA}, which are also familiar from vacuum computations~\cite{Chetyrkin:1981qh,Bender:1976pw}.
+There they typically reduce the numerator and denominator powers in type \ref{typeA} integrals while introducing rational functions of the dimension $d$.
+In contrast, the novel terms of types \ref{typeB} and \ref{typeC} are generated by temporal derivatives in the thermal context, where they play the role of inhomogeneous terms closing the IBP relations between type \ref{typeA} integrals.
+This can be seen already in the one-loop relation~\eqref{eq:ibp:1l:d+1}, where the presence of the last term allows writing $\mathcal{I}_\alpha^{ } (\mu,T)$ in terms of an integral of reduced dimensionality in the zero-temperature limit due to the $\delta$-sequence of eq.~\eqref{nFprimeT0}, thus constituting a new representation for the original integral.